graphdeco-inria/gaussian-splatting/README.md

 #### Colab

-User [camenduru](https://github.com/camenduru) was kind enough to provide a Colab template that uses pre-built wheels for quick and easy access to the method.
+User [camenduru](https://github.com/camenduru) was kind enough to provide a Colab template that uses this repo's source (status: August 2023!) for quick and easy access to the method.
 Please check it out [here](https://github.com/camenduru/gaussian-splatting-colab).

 #### Local Setup